happylance/countdown/README.md

 -s Show countdown using simple time format which includes minutes only.

+-n Allow OSX notification when a break period is started.

 -u Update period in seconds.
 Default is 1.

 -w Work period in minutes.
 Default is 50.

 -b Break period in minutes.
 Default is 10.

+-f Specifies a file (including path) to which the countdown info should be logged.

 Here's a sample Usage:
 ```